 The Archaeological Authorities of Aetolia - Akarnania and Lefkada excavated thirteen separate sections of the site in question and the results of the work confirmed the position of the ancient theater, including the rows of seats, part of the orchestra pit and parts of a wall that incorporated art works and also an auditorium and stage.

-Specifically, in the six excavated sample sections stone carved seats were found at a depth ranging from 0.73 to 0.90 m and a height ranging from 0.22 to 0.33 m.
+Specifically, in the six excavated sample sections, stone carved seats were found at a depth ranging from 0.73 to 0.90 m and a height ranging from 0.22 to 0.33 m.
 The orchestra was located in the quarter part of the excavated site, with a width of up to 0.60 m.
 The theatre seating was found to be at a length of approximately 3m and a width ranging up to 0.79m.
 The peripheral wall was detected at a length of 25 m and with an approximate height of up to 0.75m.

 3. Methodology